Sustainability is in the FED logo so we see it as important for feeding everyone well.

 - Where to start with sustainability

 At Sustainably FED we think of sustainability as an ideal, a virtuous if unlikely goal.
-But even if it may not be possible it is the best paradigm humanity has to deliver FED for another 100 years.
+But even if it may not be possible it is the best paradigm humanity has to feed everyone for another 100 years.

 What is good sustainability?